Dushyantgoswami/docs/docs/develop/get-started/celestia-light-client.md

 docker ps
 ```

 Walla!
-At this point you should have a running [Dymension Hub node](/docs/developers/start/run-a-hub-node.md) and Celestia light client!
+At this point you should have a running [Dymension Hub node](/docs/developers/start/run-a-hub-node.md) for posting state updates and Celestia light client for publishing transaction data!

-Next let's interact with the Dymension Hub and register our `Counter RollApp`!
+Next let's interact with the Dymension Hub and register our RollApp!